Nancy Astor, Viscountess Astor: Final years

 Lady Astor believed her party and her husband caused her retirement in 1945.
 As the Conservatives believed she had become a political liability in the final years of World War II, her husband said that if she stood for office again the family would not support her.
 She conceded but, according to contemporary reports, was both irritated and angry about her situation.

 Lady Astor struggled in retirement, which put further strain on her marriage.
 In a speech commemorating her 25 years in parliament, she stated that her retirement was forced on her and that it should please the men of Britain.
 The couple began travelling separately and soon were living apart.
 Lord Astor also began moving towards left-wing politics in his last years, and that exacerbated their differences.
 However, the couple reconciled before his death on 30 September 1952.

 Lady Astor's public image suffered, as her ethnic and religious views were increasingly out of touch with cultural changes in Britain.
 She expressed a growing paranoia regarding ethnic minorities.
 In one instance, she stated that the President of the United States had become too dependent on New York City.
 To her this city represented "Jewish and foreign" influences that she feared.
 During a US tour, she told a group of African-American students that they should aspire to be like the black servants she remembered from her youth.
-On a later trip, she told African-American church members that they should be grateful for slavery because it had allowed them to be introduced to Christianity.
+On a later trip, she told African-American church members that they should be grateful for American slavery because it had allowed them to be introduced to Christianity.
 In Rhodesia she proudly told the white minority government leaders that she was the daughter of a slave owner.

 After 1956, Nancy Astor became increasingly isolated.
 In 1959, she was honoured by receiving the Freedom of City of Plymouth.
 By this time, she had lost all her sisters and brothers, her colleague "Red Ellen" Wilkinson died in 1947, George Bernard Shaw died in 1950, and she did not take well to widowhood.
-Her son Bobbie Shaw became increasingly combative and after her death he committed suicide.
-Her son, Jakie, married a prominent Catholic woman, which hurt his relationship with his mother.
+Her eldest son Bobby Shaw became increasingly combative and committed suicide after her death.
+Her youngest son Jakie married a prominent Catholic woman, which hurt his relationship with his mother.
 She and her other children became estranged.
 Gradually she began to accept Catholics as friends.
 However, she said that her final years were lonely.

 Lady Astor died in 1964 at her daughter Nancy Astor's home at Grimsthorpe Castle in Lincolnshire.
 She was cremated and her ashes interred at the Octagon Temple at Cliveden.